 Act reference: SSAct section 502(4)(g) Unreasonable commuting

-Where a PP recipient receives an offer of work and the cost of travel (additional and due directly to the employment) by the person's normal and most cost effective mode of transportation to and from work will exceed 10 per cent of the gross wage to be gained from that work (after any assistance provided from the Employment Pathway Fund (EPF)), the cost of that travel should be considered unreasonable and the offer of work deemed unsuitable.
-The person will indicate to the delegate if they are receiving any assistance with travel from the EPF.
+Where a principal carer parent recipient receives an offer of work and the cost of travel (additional and due directly to the employment) by the person's normal and most cost effective mode of transportation to and from work after any assistance provided by their employment services provider, for example, through the Employment Pathway Fund will exceed 10 per cent of the gross wage to be gained from that work, the cost of that travel should be considered unreasonable and the offer of work deemed unsuitable.
+The person will indicate to the delegate if they are receiving any assistance with travel.

 Travel costs incurred by the PP recipient of up to and including 10 per cent of the gross wage are considered reasonable.